kontex-neuro/ThorVision/docs/docs/index.md

 We greatly appreciate your feedback to help us improve.
 If you encounter any issues, please report them on our [GitHub Issues page](https://github.com/kontex-neuro/ThorVision/issues).

-Thank you for being an early adopter and helping us shape the future of **Thor Vision**!
+Thank you for being an early adopter and helping us shape the future of **ThorVision**!
 ///

 [:fontawesome-brands-windows:](https://github.com/kontex-neuro/ThorVision/releases/download/v0.0.1/XDAQ-VC-0.0.1-win64.exe){ .icon-large }